Rh0dde/Rh0dde/README.md

 ### Hi there 👋, I'm Rodophe Tellier

-Actuellement à l'ECE Paris école d'ingénieur.

-Je travaille actuellement sur la création de site web adaptés pour les entreprises.
-Je code également en parallèle un bot qui permet de détecter le fishing.
+Currently at ECE Paris engineering school.

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on the creation of website customized to the needs of companies, if you are interested, contact me here: contact.nexus.pro@gmail.com

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, NodeJs
-- 💬 Ask me if you want a website: contact.nexus.pro@gmail.com
+-
 - 📫 How to reach me: mail: rodolphetellier@gmail.com
+-
-- ⚡ Fun fact: follow me on tiktok: https://www.tiktok.com/@nexus_webcreator?lang=fr
+- ⚡ I'm making tutorials here: https://www.tiktok.com/@nexus_webcreator?lang=fr

 <!--
 **Rh0dde/Rh0dde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.